 In February 2008, the CICA issued Section 3064, Goodwill and Intangible Assets, which replaces Sections 3062 and 3450.
 This new standard, which the Company adopted December 1, 2008, establishes new standards for the recognition, measurement and disclosure of goodwill and intangible assets.
 It also provides guidance for the treatment of preproduction and startup costs and requires that these costs be expensed as incurred.
-The adoption of these new standards has had no significant impact on the Company's consolidated financial statements as at November 30, 2009.
+The adoption of these new standards has had no significant impact on the Company's consolidated financial statements.